Niagara Falls Day Trips from New York

 Do you feel like contrasting your visit to the city with a natural landscape?

 If you are a traveler who likes to enjoy the outdoors on your vacation, discovering unique natural sites that are not built or designed by man, this is a great way to give your trip to New York the perfect counterpoint.
-After a few days strolling through the traffic, lights and noises of the city, spending a day in nature (and what a nature!) will be the perfect break in your vacation.
+After a few days walking through the traffic, lights and noises of the city, spending a day in the middle of nature (and what nature!) will be the perfect break in your vacation.

 Is it worth going if I go with children?